Opera House

 A $200,000 renovation of Prairie Village’s Lawrence Welk Opera House was completed in 2014 and featured on KDLT TV News in mid-June.
 Check out the story by viewing the following video created by KDLT TV Sioux Falls.

-When the building made its permanent home at Prairie Village in 1970, the Social Hall was renamed the “Lawrence Welk Opera House” in honor of bandleader Lawrence Welk who performed in the opera house in Oldham during his early career.
+When the building was moved to its now permanent home at Prairie Village in 1970, it was renamed the “Lawrence Welk Opera House” in Mr. Welk’s honor, with his express permission and enthusiasm.

-Now over 100 years old, the opera house has been the venue for literally thousands of programs, performances, dances, social gatherings, and meetings.
-As the flagship historic building at Prairie Village, various activities continue to be conducted in this grand old opera house.
+Now over 120 years old, the Opera House has hosted during its lifetime thousands of programs, performances, dances, social gatherings, and meetings.
+As the flagship historic building at Prairie Village, many events continue to be featured in this grand, historic venue.

 Back to the History Page.